-- The Council has determined what interests Members are required to enter in the register of interests, including those disclosable pecuniary interests prescribed by regulations.
-These interests are listed in Part F2 of the Council's Constitution. - 5.3 Members must notify the Council's Monitoring Officer of any disclosable pecuniary and non-pecuniary interests that should be recorded in the Council's register of interests. - On taking office, all Members must submit to the Monitoring Officer a list of their disclosable interests and must notify the Monitoring Officer of any changes as and when they arise. - 5.5 As on over-riding obligation, Members are required to abide by the law and the Nolan Committee Seven Principles of Public Life in determining whether any additional interests should be disclosed. - Members must disclose, when they are present at meetings of the Council, the Executive and all committees, sub-committees and joint committees, if they have a pecuniary or other interest in an item of business on the agenda of the meeting and the nature of that interest and where the interest constitutes a disclosable pecuniary interest, to withdraw from the meeting during consideration of that item of business.
-A dispensation has been granted in respect of Member representations prior to leaving the meeting, the details of which are set out in Appendix A, Schedule 1 paragraph 2 below.
+- 5.2 The Council has determined which interests Members are required to enter in the register of interests, including those disclosable pecuniary interests prescribed by regulations.
+These interests are listed in Part F1 Appendix A of the Council's Constitution. - 5.3 Members must notify the Council's Monitoring Officer of any disclosable pecuniary and non-pecuniary interests that should be recorded in the Council's register of interests. - 5.4 On taking office, all Members must submit to the Monitoring Officer a list of their disclosable interests and must notify the Monitoring Officer of any changes as and when they arise. - 5.5 As an over-riding obligation, Members are required to abide by the law and the Nolan Committee's Seven Principles of Public Life in determining whether any additional interests should be disclosed. - 5.6 Members must disclose, when they are present at meetings of the Council, the Executive and all committees, subcommittees and joint committees, if they have a pecuniary or other interest in an item of business on the agenda of the meeting and the nature of that interest, and where the interest constitutes a disclosable pecuniary interest, to withdraw from the meeting during consideration of that item of business.
+A dispensation has been granted in respect of Member representations prior to leaving the meeting, the details of which are set out in Appendix A, Schedule 1 paragraph 2.